-As many of you know, I decided to start homeschooling our kids this year.
+As many of you know, I decided to start homeschooling our kids a few years ago.
 This was a difficult decision!
 I was really looking forward to my extra blogging time with only having one 2 year old in the house.

 However, public school ended up not being the right decision for our family.
 (At least, not for right now.)

-Oh, and did I mention that we’re being licensed to become a foster home?
+Oh, and did I mention that we were being licensed to become a foster home?
 Obviously, I needed to learn how to schedule my day effectively.

 When I first started out the year, I felt overwhelmed.
 It seemed like I only was able to get a fraction of my to-do list done each day.
 My blogging was falling behind, and I was grumpy with my kids.